-University Academy staffs two full-time professional licensed nurses in order to provide for the safety and well-being of its students.
+University Academy staffs two full-time professionally licensed nurses to provide for the safety and well-being of its students.
 They will be responsible for providing first aid, illness and disease assessment, medical/dental referrals, medication administration, appropriate screenings, and more.
 The school nurses cannot assume the responsibility for any emergency treatment beyond first aid.
-The nurses are not permitted to diagnose and cannot be expected to treat an illness or injury that occurred away from school.
+School policy prohibits the nurses from diagnosing students and there is no expectation that they will treat an illness or injury that occurred away from school.